 “Black lives matter”

 Earlier in the day, I stood among a massive crowd on Independence Avenue, staring up at images of various celebrities, activists, and politicians.
-Each delivered equally passionate addresses, calling for action among those in the crowd, against a government that is in no way representative of its people.
+Each delivered equally passionate addresses to those in the crowd, calling for action against a government that is in no way representative of its people.

 Each with their own style, speaker after speaker spoke of purpose and power among the many gathered.
-All highlighted the common struggle, and some noted divisive differences.
-Though, the message remained equality and opposition to Donald Trump’s administration.
+All highlighted the common struggle, and some noted divisive differences, but the message remained equality and opposition to Donald Trump’s administration.
 Perhaps the most powerful did not come from a well-recognized public figure, but six-year-old Sophie Cruz.

 With her mother, father, and little sister, Sophie spoke first in English, and then in Spanish, reminding the crowd how this world can look from the wise eyes of a child.